als217/als217.github.io/_tabs/about.md

 * ML classfication
 :  classfication.py
 : A Python script takes a set of data and performs the classification process using several algorithms.
+* Malware Prediction
+: Participation in Monshaat Entrepreneurship Competition.
+: Use and analyze log data with several alhorithms for ransomware predication.

 <!--Certifications-->
 <blockquote>